A look at the 29 people Trump pardoned or gave commutations

 JOSEPH MARTIN STEPEHNS

-Stephens pleaded guilty in 2008 to being a felon in possession a firearm, a federal offence .
-He has previously been convicted of a felony offence in 1991, when he was 19 years old, the White House said.
+Stephens pleaded guilty in 2008 to being a felon in possession a firearm, a federal offense.
+He has previously been convicted of a felony offense in 1991, when he was 19 years old, the White House said.
 He served 18 months in prison and was issued a full pardon on Wednesday.

 ANDREW BARRON WORDEN